 An application must include all relevant documentation identifying any changes, including decreases or increases, in criteria air pollutant or toxic air contaminant emissions based on local air permits from the renewable hydrogen refinery credit project.
 An applicant must include a signed transmittal letter from the applicant attesting that any net increases in emissions from renewable hydrogen refinery credit project are mitigated in accordance with all local, state, and national environmental and health and safety regulations.

-An application, supporting documents, and all other relevant data or calculation or other documentation must be submitted electronically via the AFP unless the Executive Officer has approved or requested another format.
+An application, supporting documents, and all other relevant data or calculation or other documentation must be submitted electronically via the LRT-CBTS unless the Executive Officer has approved or requested another format.

 Application Approval Process.
 An application must be approved by the Executive Officer before the renewable hydrogen refinery credit project can generate credits under the LCFS regulation.

-Within 30 calendar days of receipt of an application designated by the applicant as ready for formal evaluation, the Executive Officer will advise the applicant in writing either that:
+Following receipt of an application designated by the applicant as ready for formal evaluation, the Executive Officer will advise the applicant in writing either that:

 The application is complete, or